ndesmic/webrott/10-sprites2.md

 With this we can start the rendering.
 We start at start column and loop to end column.
 For each column, we take the offset from the start of the sprite and we will be pointed at a list of 6-byte drawing instructions.
 The first 2 bytes is a 16-bit value representing the ending row index, we skip the middle 2, and the final 2 bytes is a 16-bit value representing the starting row.
 Note that like with Doom image posts we can have multiple gaps, we continue to increment 6-bytes and read the next instruction, if the end row index is `0` then the column is complete and we move to the next one.

 So then where is the pixel data?
 Well, right below column offsets is an array of all the color indicies used in the sprite and there is 1 per colored pixel.
-So as we draw the columns we take the next byte in the from this pixel pool and that is the pallet index for that pixel.
+So as we draw the columns we take the next byte in the from this pixel pool and that is the palette index for that pixel.

 The code: